RayanKazmi/Corelux/SECURITY.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in our work weather its, please report it to us at <corelux.unblocking@gmail.com>.
+If you have encountered a potential security vulnerability in our work whether its on our HTML site or another platform, please report it to us at <corelux.unblocking@gmail.com>.
 We will work with you to verify the vulnerability and patch it.